 Similarly, an aerial yoga sling “is just another prop” that allows practitioners to access poses they may not otherwise be able to do and to hold them longer, Lowery says.
 “Doing aerial yoga increases your range of motion and allows you to go deeper into poses,” she says.

 Doing poses inside the hammock or sling (those at Monarca are made of very strong tricot-weave nylon) provides support that can be helpful to beginning yoga practitioners, says Jenny Arrington, a yoga instructor at Northwestern University in Chicago.
 But using a sling can also be beneficial to people who have more experience with yoga.
 “Advanced yogis can benefit from aerial yoga because the [sling] can provide more challenge to poses that they may have already mastered,” Arrington says.
 “For example, a Warrior 2 [pose] may be easy for an advanced yogi, but when done standing in a [sling] suspended above the floor, that same yogi has to recruit a new level of core muscle stabilization and balance without wobbling.”

-If you’re considering trying aerial yoga, experts recommend these five strategies:
+If you’re considering trying anti-gravity yoga, experts recommend these five strategies:

 1. If you’re not already practicing regular yoga, give it a try first.
 It would be a good idea to practice traditional yoga before you slide into a sling to do an aerial Downward-Facing Dog, Wu says.
 “Learn regular yoga and make sure you have some flexibility before trying aerial yoga,” she says.
 “Doing regular yoga first would be good preparation.”